andreypopp/react-async/README.md

 inject data manually (for example using `injectIntoMarkup(markup, data, scripts)` function.

+You'd need to have `fibers` package from npm installed to use this function:

+    % npm install fibers

 #### **ReactAsync.isAsyncComponent(component)**

 Returns `true` if a `component` is an asynchronous component.